embedded-machine-learning/squeezenas_train/README.md

 ## How to start with the script:
 In order to start with the script you have to first download the **SqueezeNAS** repository and the download and exctract this repository in the same folder where you have your **SqueezeNAS** scripts.
 Then you also need to have your dataset in that directory as well so go ahead and download the **RailSem** from the provided link into the directory and you can start with the training.

+## Do not forget:
+There is also a reuirements.txt file in the SqueezeNAS repository which we will not be using.
+Please use the one in this repository to setup your environment.